ethereum-optimism/optimism/specs/derivation.md

 The payload is then processed with a sequence of:

 - `engine_newPayloadV3`: process the payload.
-It does not become canonical yet. (pre-Ecotone payloads MUST use V2)
+It does not become canonical yet.
+(Bedrock and Canyon payloads MUST use V2)
 - `engine_forkchoiceUpdatedV3`: make the payload the canonical unsafe L2 head, and keep the safe/finalized L2 heads.

 Engine API Error handling: